-The mitigation measures required of the Gregory Bateson Building Renovation Project are listed in the MMRP (Attachment A).
+The mitigation measures required of the Jesse M. Unruh Building Renovation Project are listed in the MMRP (Attachment A).
 The MMRP is adopted concurrently with these findings, as required by CEQA Section 21081.6(a)(1), and will be implemented throughout all phases of the project, including design, construction, and operation.
 DGS will use the MMRP to track compliance with all mitigation measures.

-These findings constitute DGS's evidentiary and policy basis for its decision to approve the proposed Gregory Bateson Building Renovation Project in a manner consistent with CEQA.
+These findings constitute DGS's evidentiary and policy basis for its decision to approve the proposed Jesse M. Unruh Building Renovation Project in a manner consistent with CEQA.
+(As described in more detail below, DGS has decided to approve only the building renovation at this time and is not taking any action on the Capitol fountain.
+Therefore, DGS is not making findings relative to significant impacts on the Capitol fountain, nor is it adopting mitigation measures for such impacts or including mitigation for the Capitol Fountain in the MMRP.)
 These findings are not merely informational, but constitute a binding set of obligations that will come into effect when DGS approves the project (Public Resources Code Section 21081.6(b)).
 The mitigation measures identified as feasible and within DGS's authority to implement for the approved project become part of the MMRP.
 DGS will enforce implementation of the mitigation measures.
 DGS, upon review of the Final EIR (which includes the Draft EIR) and based on all the information and evidence in the administrative record, hereby makes the findings set forth herein.